mvolkmann/blog/src/smalltalk.md

 - Remove the output from the Workspace window by pressing ctrl-z to undo adding it.

+## Themes

+Colors and other features of the Cuis Smalltalk UI are determined by selecting a theme.
+By default, only two themes are provided, "BrightColorTheme" and "DarkTheme".
+To add more, open the World menu, select Preferences...Themes..., and select "\* Load Additional Themes \*".
+This adds the themes "ClassicTheme", "DarkBlueTheme", "DarkColorTheme", "HighContractBlackTheme", "HighContrastWhiteTheme", "LightBluetheme", "LightGrayTheme", "LightTheme", and "PersonalizedTheme".
+Select one of these to switch to that theme.

+To customize the current theme:

+- Open a System Browser.
+- Select the "Graphics - Themes" class category.
+- Select the `Theme` class.
+- Select the `colors` message category.
+- Select one of the methods such as `buttonLabel`.
+- Change the color returned from its default value to a new value.

+This will affect all morphs that use that theme property.

 ## Windows

 You will be opening and using many windows.